-Once your manuscript is received, you will receive an acknowledgement card or email within two months.
+Once your manuscript is uploaded, you will receive an automated email acknowledging receipt.
 If the press is interested in publishing your work, you may be asked to submit an author questionnaire listing previous publications, vital statistics, etc. We may also make suggestions as to how your manuscript can be changed to make it more publishable.
 You may be also shown a contract for perusal so you may understand the terms under which Harbour authors work.
 None of these things constitute a commitment to publish the work.
 That occurs only when a contract is signed by both parties.

 Harbour offers full distribution across Canada and into the U.S. and U.K. where appropriate.
 Foreign language rights and subsidiary rights (film, etc.) are actively marketed.
 The press acquires world rights to the work and pays industry standard royalties.
 Advances are negotiable, based on the commercial potential of the book.